lurid-bogey/excel-to-iCal/README.md

 # excel-to-iCal

 The script will read an Excel file and will generate iCal events for every date.
+The resulting iCal files can be imported in your favourite calendar app.

 ![Excel file](docs/input-file.jpg)